Those-Otter-Programs/spring_boot_3_restfull_api/README.md

 ## Description:
 Project exemplifies the use of the following resources:

+    - It was used S.O.L.I.D., DRY, KISS, F.I.R.S.T. and other useful principles.
+    - Design Patterns when reasonable to do so.
     - Different environment profiles with different sets of configurations for the Spring Security, Authenticated routes and databases.
     - Custom database table to store and manage the system's users, which I called Members in the system.
     - HATEOAS
     - Content Negotiation (JSON, XML and YML)